Introduction of Shi Di:Persimmon Calyx or Calyx Kaki.

 Latin Name: Calyx Kaki.

-Property and flavor: neutral, bitter, puckery.
+Property and flavor: neutral in nature, bitter, puckery.

 Brief introduction: The herb Calyx Kaki is the dried persistent calyx of Diospuros kaki L.f.(family Ebenaceae), used to direct Qi downward for stopping hiccups.
 The herb is commonly known as Calyx Kaki, Persimmon Calyx, Shì Dì.